-Murama is a resilience based cultural intervention program which is based on the strengths of Aboriginal culture that aims to heal our communities.
-The program focuses on belonging, kinship and traditional values as the stepping stones in a rite of passage to reweave the cultural connectedness between individuals, families, and the community.
+Murama is a resilience-based cultural intervention program which is based on the strengths of Aboriginal culture that aims to heal our communities.
+The program focuses on belonging, kinship and traditional values as the stepping stones in a right of passage to reweave the cultural connectedness between individuals, families, and the community.

 Murama Youth Gathering